tillbaum/pytiba/README.md

 ### Family Folder, Project Folder
 Just a link to your important Revit Content Folders.
 Opens a folder in Windows Explorer.
-Pressing Shift + Click lets you choose the Folder to open in your File System.
+Pressing Shift + Click lets you choose the Folder to open in your file system.

 ### SaveAs
 Adds the missing SaveAs Button.
 Can be added to the Quick Launch Toolbar.
 (Left Click on Button > Add to Quick launch Toolbar)